 Ferrets are inquisitive, playful animals and, if well cared for, make loyal pets for up to ten years.
 There are no ferrets in the wild which means we are still learning about their needs.
 However, we do know that they are likely to have descended from polecats and their name means ‘little thief’!

-- Ferrets have high metabolic rates -very short digestive tract -and therefore need feeding little and often.
+Ferrets have high metabolic rates and very short digestive tracts, therefore need feeding little and often.
 It’s a good idea to have food available all day long – perhaps hiding it to stimulate their natural foraging behaviour.

-- There are a number of foods that are poisonous to ferrets so always double check before you feed them.
-DO NOT FEED your ferret raisins, avocado and chocolate.
-The list is not exhaustive, and if in doubt as to whether something is safe to feed it is best to avoid it.
+The list is not exhaustive, and if in doubt as to whether something is safe to feed, it is best to avoid it.